askpng/solarpowered/README.md

 - TLP
 - `zcfan`

-This image is shipped with [kernel-blu](https://copr.fedorainfracloud.org/coprs/sentry/kernel-blu/) with `v4l2loopback` kernel module
+This image is shipped with [kernel-blu](https://copr.fedorainfracloud.org/coprs/sentry/kernel-blu/) with the `v4l2loopback` kernel module.

 It is highly recommended to run `append solarpowered-setup` upon installation.
-This installs TLP-UI Flatpak, configrues necessary kernel arguments & local `initramfs` regeneration, and enables `python-validity` and `zcfan`.
+This installs TLP-UI Flatpak, configures necessary kernel arguments & local `initramfs` regeneration, and enables `python-validity` and `zcfan`.
 It is recommended to reboot afterwards.

 > NOTE: This does *not* configure `throttled`, as undervolt stable values differ between machines.
 For further information about undervolting, refer to the official documentation on `throttled`.

-## solarpowered-ex - for Ryzen/AMD computers
+# solarpowered-ex - for Ryzen/AMD computers

-Includes the following tools:
+Includes the following goodies:
 - Gamescope, Lutris, MangoHud and experimental implementation of Steam Gaming Mode
 - Beta/Unstable version of Sunshine for game streaming
 - Ramalama and ROCM packages
 - [LACT-libadwaita](https://copr.fedorainfracloud.org/coprs/ilyaz/LACT/)

-This image is shipped with [kernel-cachyos-lto](https://copr.fedorainfracloud.org/coprs/bieszczaders/kernel-cachyos/) with its built-in `v4l2loopback`, `evdi` and `displaylink`, as well as `zenergy` for Ryzen power stats reading.
+This image is shipped with [kernel-cachyos-lto](https://copr.fedorainfracloud.org/coprs/bieszczaders/kernel-cachyos/) with its built-in `v4l2loopback` and `zenergy`.

+# photosphere - for Microsoft Surface (Laptop) devices

+Includes the following goodies:

+- `igt-gpu-tools`
+- `powertop` and `tuned-utils` - `powertop2tuned` is excellent for bridgning `powertop` and `tuned`
+- `howdy-gtk`

+This image is shipped with the [linux-surface](https://github.com/linux-surface/linux-surface) kernel with the `iptsd` kernel module.

 # Installation

-You can install by rebasing from Silverblue or generating an ISO file yourself.
+You can install `solarpowered` by rebasing from Silverblue or generating an ISO file yourself.
 If you decide to give this a go, and would like to provide feedback and/or suggestions, feel free to open a new issue.

 ## Rebase
 To rebase from a Silverblue installation, follow the steps below.